KarlGW/azcfg/README.md

 })

 // Setting an external client for Azure Key Vault.
 Provided client must implement
-// KeyVaultClient.
+// VaultClient.
 Useful for stubbing dependencies when testing applications
 // using this library.
 azcfg.SetExternalClient(client)
 ```